Emmert, lawmakers meet amid pleas for change

 Emmert believes it would be impossible to maintain an even playing field on a national scale if each state has different rules about how athletes at their schools can earn money.
 The NCAA would like federal lawmakers to create a uniform law that addresses the college athletes' rights to their own name, image and likeness but still provides room for their organization to regulate the details of what is allowed.
 Emmert said the NCAA and its member schools are best equipped to steer clear of the unintended consequences that could come from a wide-open college athlete endorsement market.
 Their chief concern is endorsement deals being used in the recruiting process as a thinly-veiled substitute for paying athletes directly.

-To that end, the NCAA's Board of Governors tasked their member schools with developing new rules that would allow athletes "the opportunity to benefit" from their name, image and likeness while also maintaining a collegiate model that prioritizes education and makes a clear distinction between college sports and professional leagues.
+To that end, the NCAA's board of governors tasked its member schools with developing new rules that would allow athletes "the opportunity to benefit" from their name, image and likeness while also maintaining a collegiate model that prioritizes education and makes a clear distinction between college sports and professional leagues.
 At the Division 1 level, a group of 18 athletic directors, university presidents and other stakeholders is taking the lead on turning that open-ended mandate into a set of concrete changes.

 Walker called Emmert's meeting with Romney and Murphy an "ignominious start" to the Senate working group's efforts.